Azure/AI-in-a-Box/gen-ai/Assistants/README.md

 - **Threads:** A Thread represents a conversation.
 The Assistant will ensure that requests to the model fit within the maximum context window, using relevant optimization techniques such as truncation

 ## Use Case
 Envision an all-in-one assistant aiding with finances, fetching information, and handling tasks effortlessly.
 The Assistants API offers developers a toolkit to enrich their apps.
-Key features like Function Calling enable seamless integration for tasks like messaging and device control.
-With Knowledge, developers can tap into vast data, ensuring accurate user responses.
-The API's Code Interpreter provides calculation abilities, while blending these powers crafts a versatile, super-assistant for diverse tasks.
+Key features like ***Function Calling*** enable seamless integration for tasks like messaging and device control.
+With ***Knowledge Retrieval***, developers can tap into vast data, ensuring accurate user responses.
+The API's ***Code Interpreter*** provides calculation abilities, while blending these powers crafts a versatile, assistant for diverse tasks.

 ## How It Works
 The Assistants API operates through a straightforward flow: